Photo ID Required to Vote

 - Tribal enrollment or other tribal photo ID

 - For a more detailed list of acceptable IDs

 - Virginia Photo IDs Statistics >>>

-If you arrive at your polling place without an acceptable form of photo ID, you will be given the opportunity to vote a provisional ballot.
-After completing the provisional ballot, you will be given written instructions from your precinct election officials on how to submit a copy of your photo ID so your vote can be counted.
+If you get to your polling place without acceptable photo ID, you can vote a provisional ballot.
+You will be given instructions on what to do so your vote can count.